adityatripathi05/Universal-Authentication-Platform/SRS.md

 This Software Requirements Specification (SRS) document outlines the functional and non-functional requirements for the Universal Authentication Platform (UAP).
 UAP is a lightweight, configuration-driven authentication microservice that integrates into existing application stacks.
 It requires minimal setup, focusing purely on authentication logic and leaving user management and business logic entirely to the host application.

 ### 1.2 Scope
 UAP serves as a microservice-based authentication solution, designed to eliminate the need for developing custom authentication code.
-It connects to existing user data via database credentials or APIs and provides secure authentication services.
-The host application retains full ownership of user, role, and business management, with UAP concentrating solely on authentication.
+It integrates with a host application via a secure API, allowing the host to retain full control over its user data.
+UAP orchestrates complex authentication flows (e.g., OAuth 2.0, MFA), manages sessions, and provides a layer of security middleware, while the host application is only responsible for validating the user's primary credentials.

 ### 1.3 Core Philosophy
 - **Zero Business Logic**: UAP focuses exclusively on authentication, with zero responsibility for user, role, or business logic
 - **Seamless Integration**: Provides configuration-driven integration with existing architectures
-- **Minimal Prerequisites**: Hosts provide only database credentials or API endpoints
+- **Minimal Prerequisites**: The host application provides a secure API endpoint for credential validation.
 - **Extensible via Middleware**: Supports optional security middleware (CAPTCHA, SMS verification, MFA) tailored to organizational needs

 ### 1.4 Definitions and Acronyms